jclry1/An-Gairdin---MS1/README.md

 The project logo (text) is presented in the header on all pages.

 ### Footer
 Each page has a standard footer with copyright info (left) and social media links (right).
 In reality, this project has a presence on facebook only.
-For the purposes of the MS1 project, dummy links to social media sites are (facebook, twitter, vimeo).
+For the purposes of the MS1 project, dummy links to social media sites are included (facebook, twitter, vimeo).
 Copyright information is consistently displayed in the page footer (left).

 Social media links are styled on hover and change color consistently with the site pallette.